regenwatchdog/regenwatchdog.github.io/cpoguide.md

 You should use this to lobby your landlord and argue that you own 100% of your home now and that you should be entitled to a 'home swap' which will allow you to own 100% of a new home on the estate.

-## STEP 2: Get organised and get armed!
+## TIP 2: Get organised and get armed!
 Go knocking on doors and get organised with other leaseholders on the estate.
 You can find out which other properties on the estate are leaseholders using the Land Registry.
 Form a group, set up a Website/Facebook page and start lobbying your landlord for the home swap option.
 If your landlord is a local authority get in touch with your local ward councillors.

 Get hold of the financial figures behind the redevelopment scheme, which show how much profit the landlord stands to make.
 According to the Mayor's new policy, viability assessments must be made public for every planning application.